ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

     :target: ../_images/rssi_connections_3.jpg

-RSSI embedded in PWM from UHF systems (Pixhawk)
+RSSI embedded in PWM from UHF systems (Pixhawk & Cube)
 ===============================================

 Both EZ-UHF and OpenLRS have the option of embedding RSSI into a PWM channel, saving you from having to add filters, etc.